 Another study also emphasized the importance of the right approach to leadership.
 In the research, manager nurses have implemented five exemplary leadership practices with moderate frequency providing others the possibility to practice (Silva et al., 2016).
 The nurses were the moderate leaders that encouraged teamwork, assisted in trust environment creation, shared the power, and valued the colleagues (Silva et al., 2016).
 From this perspective, there is a need for the professional and personal development of manager nurses proving strategies or tools for efficient leadership (Balsanelli, & Cunha, 2015).
 Moreover, the managers had to develop the work environment that promoted leaders to meet their needs (Silva et al., 2016).
 Therefore, the appropriate approach plays a critical role in leadership building.

 Another critical tool that can assist in leadership development is social media.
 There are four strategies for managing communication, such as custom, content, audience, and openness (Weiner, 2016).
 Nowadays, it is critical to use online platforms for communication and critical leadership.
 Social media is a valuable platform for professionals to encourage two-way communication.
 It helps to share perspectives and messages as well as provides the possibility to listen and solicit ideas and feedback from others at an unprecedented level (Flury, 2017).
-It assists in humanizing to a larger audience and promotes the ability to change while simultaneously save time.
+It assists in humanizing to a larger audience and promotes the ability to change while simultaneously saving time.
 Significant social media growth was noticed in the healthcare area.
 Organizational stakeholders prefer to obtain their information online, and social media changes the way people communicate and impact their approach to meet health care needs (Flury, 2017).
 Social media can be a critical tool for establishing relationships with other leaders.
 Moreover, it allows simultaneous and rapid engagement with the customer, colleagues, and employees.
 Expressing gratitude is critical for leaders and social media providers, which is an efficient basis for emphasizing employees (Flury, 2017).
 Moreover, social media can assist in learning which is highly critical for nursing in the fast-changing healthcare area.
 Hence, it provides different information that is vital for building an effective leadership strategy.

 Overall, leadership development is a highly critical issue for nurses.
 With the expected retirement, the new generation will overtake the nursing leadership.
 Nonetheless, nowadays, nurse leader-staff relations are not positive for providing a healthier work environment.
 The focus on costs and unrelenting change in health care contributed to the formed perceptions.
 Hence, there is a need for promoting leadership among nurses.
 In addition to a more cohesive relationship with the staff, the leaders should ensure more efficient communication with staff regarding the leadership roles and responsibilities.
 The happening shifts in the healthcare environment demand the leaders challenge their practices and consideration to recognize and realize the critical leadership role and power in the relationships.
 Therefore, building leadership requires a long-term strategic approach and sustained commitment from the organization in the form of supporting resources and systems.
 Given that nurses are ideally positioned within the healthcare organizations to act as professional leaders, the organization's strategic plan for building leadership should involve them as part of the targeted leadership development initiative.
 It is critical to organize the appropriate education courses aimed at leadership development among nurses.
 It is important to understand that leadership skills are basic for efficient practice in the healthcare area.
 Therefore, the development and building of these skills have to be the main priority for the nurses.
 The patient's outcomes are in direct relation to the leadership skills among nurses, which means the leader can influence the professional lives of nurses and the patients.
-Hence, the aforementioned initiatives will help in encouraging leadership development in the nursing area, due to which the nurses will have the opportunity to build and developed their skills as effective leaders.
+Hence, the aforementioned initiatives will help in encouraging leadership development in the nursing area, due to which the nurses will have the opportunity to build and develop their skills as effective leaders.